appsmithorg/appsmith-docs/website/docs/connect-data/reference/appsmith-ai.md

 Labels refer to predefined categories or classes assigned to the analyzed text.
 These labels are essential for organizing and identifying the nature of the text content.

-For example, if you are classifying product reviews, labels could include categories such as "Positive," "Negative," or "Neutral."
+For example, if you are classifying product reviews, labels could include categories such as "Urgent," "High priority," or "Low."

 </dd>